dgrtygry2/calculator/README.md

 - [Infinite precision](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) for basic
   arithmetic operations (addition, subtraction, multiplication, division) so that calculations never lose precision.
-- Internet connection capabilities which allows you to connect the calculator to the network without using Windows taskbar.
+- Internet connection capabilities which allows you to connect the calculator to the network.
+- Ability to shutdown windows from calculator!

 ## Getting started